trggr/trggr.github.io/_posts/2016-12-22-number-of-k-combinations.md

     3 4 2 4 2 3    3 4 1 4 1 2     2 4 1 4 1 2     2 3 1 3 1 2
     4 3 4 2 3 2    4 3 4 1 3 1     4 2 4 1 2 1     3 2 3 1 2 1

-Those are called the permutations, here's how I count them:
+Those are called the permutations, and here's how I count them:

 - there are 4 groups in which I can fix 1, 2, 3 or 4.
 - in the remaining items, there are 3 ways for me to fix one of the